fdurant/fdurant_github_io_source/_posts/blog/2022-12-27-dating-for-co-founders.md

 my record collection to my wardrobe.
 Still enjoying those records, by the way!
 The clothes and shoes have long gone.

-Profesionally, I have also worked in a(nother) startup where money was scarce.
+Professionally, I have also worked in a(nother) startup where money was scarce.
 Unfortunately it was partially spent on frivolities like coaching sessions, website redesigns and marketing campaigns, even before the product was built.
 Again, it didn't end well.